Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 This means, as long as, the operator defines its own call method, it does not need to implement a method for `forward`, e.g

-We can just define the call method for `Linear` rather than define method for `forward`:
+We can just define the call method for `Linear` rather than defining a method for `forward`:

 ```julia
 (op::Linear)(x::Vector) = op.w * x + b
 ```

-4. There could be some constants in the `Node`, e.g when we call `Variable(2.0) + 1.0`, this `1.0` is actually a constant, therefore, we can just return it self, when the input is not part of the computational graph (not subtype of `AbstractNode`) and define a default method for `AbstractNode` for better error messages.
+4. There could be some constants in the `Node`, e.g when we call `Variable(2.0) + 1.0`, this `1.0` is actually a constant, therefore, we can just return it, when the input is not part of the computational graph (not a subtype of `AbstractNode`) and define a default method for `AbstractNode` for better error messages.

 ```
 forward(x) = x
 forward(x::NT) where {NT <: AbstractNode} = error("forward method is not implemented for node type: $NT")
 ```

-5. For leaf nodes, they should directly return their value, but we might use other kind of leaf node to make non-PyTorch lover happy in the future, so let's define a generic function `value` for get this property:
+5. For leaf nodes, they should directly return their value, but we might use another kind of leaf node to make the non-PyTorch lover happy in the future, so let's define a generic function `value` to get this property:

 ```julia
 value(x) = x